-Team Library Usage of The Team Library feature can be used to conduct model reviews from any number of perspectives, including walk-throughs, formal model reviews, or ad-hoc reviews.

-Where to find Team

-To post or view an element's discussion Ribbon: Start > Collaborate > Team

-Library Library

-Team Library

-Options for There is a wide range of settings available to configure the Team Library available from the Category and Topic context menus, including setting the status of the category or topic and other options.
-Diagrams, elements and element features can be conveniently dragged from the Browser window to create model links that can be used by team members to hyperlink directly from the Team Library window to these items in the Browser window.
+The Library feature can be used to conduct model reviews from any number of perspectives, including walk-throughs, formal model reviews, or ad-hoc reviews.
+Where to find The Library To post or view an element's discussion Ribbon: Start > Collaborate > Model Library Options for The Library There is a wide range of settings available to configure the Library, available from the Category and Topic context menus, and including setting the status of the category or topic and other options.
+Diagrams, elements and element features can be conveniently dragged from the Browser window to create model links that can be used by team members to hyperlink directly from the Library window to these items in the Browser window.

-Learn more about Team Library Team Library
+Learn more about Model Library The Model Library

 Time Aware Modeling

 Getting to know Time Aware Modeling

 Introducing Time Aware Modeling

 The Time Aware Modeling feature allows analysts, architects and others to create incremental versions of their models by providing tools that facilitate the migration of elements, diagrams and Packages through the dimension of time allowing multiple transitions or versions to be created.
 The baseline ('As-is', current state) models remain unaffected and any number of target ('To-Be', future state) models can be constructed for the purpose of visualization and analysis.
-It is particularly useful and powerful when a number of future options need to be represented and compared effectively allowing 'what-if' analysis to be conducted.
+It is particularly useful when a number of future options need to be represented and compared effectively allowing 'what-if' analysis to be conducted.
 Time is one of the most important dimensions in architecture as it is the substrate upon which all changes occur.
-Architects are aware of its importance and have traditionally created models with duplicated elements; time aware modeling allows the existing
+Architects are aware of its importance and have traditionally created models with duplicated elements; time aware modeling allows the existing elements,

-elements, diagrams and Packages to be cloned.
+diagrams and Packages to be cloned.

 Where to find Time Aware Modeling

-Clone Package Structure as New Version Ribbon: Design > Model > Manage >

-Clone Structure as New Version
+Clone Package Structure as New Version Ribbon: Design > Package > Manage > Clone Structure as New Version

 Browser window Context Menu: Clone

 Structure as New Version

-Clone Diagram as New Version
+Structure as New Version

-Ribbon: Design > Diagram > Manage >

-Clone as New Version
+Clone Diagram as New Version Ribbon: Design > Diagram > Manage > Clone as New Version

 Clone Element as New Version

 Ribbon: Design > Element > Manage >

 Clone Element as New Version

 Diagram Context Menu: Clone Element

 as New Version

 Usage of Time Aware Modeling

 Time Aware Modeling can be applied in a wide range of situations from business to technology models.
-It provides a powerful way of showing how the entities represented by the model change over time.
+Specifically showing how the entities represented by the model change over time.
 The baseline ('As-Is', current state) models can be left unaffected while any number of target ('To-Be', future state) models can be constructed to reflect the possible evolution of the baseline models over time.
 There is a wide range of situations where an analyst or architect will find this tool useful; for example:

 - Architects use models to document the current state and then move on to the more challenging and rewarding task of defining what the future state will look like, often in a series of transitions

-- When new customers are acquired, a Business Analyst is often challenged with describing how a base product should be configured for different customer groups, resulting in different versions of the same product
+- When new customers are acquired, a

+Business Analyst is often challenged

+with describing how a base product

+should be configured for different

+customer groups, resulting in different

+versions of the same product

-- Business Strategists typically prescribe
+- Business Strategists typically prescribe what a Capability model will look like

-what a Capability model will look like for the organization of the future, resulting in at least two versions of the Capability model
+for the organization of the future, resulting in at least two versions of the Capability model